ciscoheat/superforms-web/src/routes/api/+page.md

   form: SuperValidated<T, M>,
   field: FormPathLeaves<S>,
   error: string | string[],
-  options?: { overwrite = false, status = 400 }
+  options?: { overwrite = false, status : NumericRange<400, 599> = 400 }
 ) : ActionFailure<{form: SuperValidated<T, M>}>
 ```

 For setting errors on the form after validation.
 It returns a `fail(status, { form })` so it can be returned immediately, or more errors can be added by calling it multiple times before returning.

-Use the `overwrite` option to remove all previously set errors for the field, and `status` to set a different status than the default `400`.
+Use the `overwrite` option to remove all previously set errors for the field, and `status` to set a different status than the default `400` (which must be in the range 400-599).

 ### message(form, message, options?)